de4a-eu/de4a/README.md

 ## Connector configuration guide

 For a correct configuration of the Connector, three main property files must be considered:
+- `reference.properties`: Part of the system configuration that should not be changed.
-- `application.properties`: main system configuration
+- `application.properties`: main system configuration.
+Properties configured here, have precedence over the ones in `reference.properties`.
 - `de-do.json`: DE/DOs addresses for delivering messages
 - `log4j2.xml`: logging configuration